Want to learn how to edit in Photoshop?

 7. Final color adjustments

-Well, this is it– the editing is almost finité!
+Well, this is it– the editing in Photoshop is almost finité!
 As a last step, I might adjust the color balance (adjustment layer) to make sure it blends right in with my Instagram feed (…’cause, DUH — aesthetics! 😉).

 Add some storytelling